ch33nchan/search-rl/README.md

 tensorboard --logdir runs
 ```

+## Problem

+Single-pass dense retrieval fails on ambiguous, underspecified, or complex queries.
+Traditional systems encode query → similarity search → return top-k.
+No mechanism to refine, explore alternatives, or adapt based on initial results.

-## Overview
+## Solution

-Traditional retrieval does single-pass search and returns results.
-SearchRL treats retrieval as a sequential decision problem where an agent can:
+Treat retrieval as an MDP.
+Agent observes (query, retrieved docs) and chooses actions:

-- **Search** (A0): Execute retrieval with current query
+- **Search** (A0): Execute dense retrieval with current query
-- **Narrow** (A1): Reformulate query to be more specific
+- **Narrow** (A1): LLM reformulates query to be more specific
-- **Broaden** (A2): Reformulate query to be more general
+- **Broaden** (A2): LLM reformulates query to be more general
-- **Terminate** (A3): End episode and compute reward
+- **Terminate** (A3): Commit to current results

-The agent uses a GRU-based policy network trained with PPO, learning from LLM-judged relevance scores (nDCG@10).
+Policy network (GRU over search trajectory) trained with PPO to maximize nDCG@10 from LLM-judged relevance.
+Learns when to reformulate vs when single-pass suffices.

 ## Architecture